 This section discusses the PhysX geometry classes.
-Geometries are use for rigid bodies, as collision triggers, and as volumes in PhysX' scar PhysX also provides standalone functions for testing intersection be raycasting against them, and sweeping one geometry against another.
+Geometries are us for rigid bodies, as collision triggers, and as volumes in PhysX' sce PhysX also provides standalone functions for testing intersection be raycasting against them, and sweeping one geometry against another.